 Revisions to the Geological Engineering plan are ongoing.

 The Technical Elective List is given at the end of this section.
 Complementary Studies are discussed at the end of each year calendar entry.
-Students may elect to take elective courses (2 Technical, 4 Stream (also called Alternate Core) and Complementary Studies courses) in any of the elective slots available in the 3rd and 4th years of the plan.
+Students may elect to take elective courses (5 Technical and 3 Complementary Studies courses) in any of the elective slots available in the 3rd and 4th years of the plan.